fadden/MonoBugs/README.md

 *(Noticed in: Mono 5.18.0.240, on Ubuntu 18.04.2 LTS)*

 Using an owner-drawn ListView can cause menu items and dialogs to be rendered as a semi-transparent rectangle.
-Looks like:
+Looks like this (after clicking on the Edit menu):

 ![screen cap](DisappearingMenus/sample.png)